Malekkos/Lock-and-Key/README.md

 TODO LATER:

+ ~~ Add another middleware that checks perm level, if it is at 4, then throw an error detailing why.
+This would be on the put endpoint

  ~~ Need to have persistent state so Kevin can't be used to farm permissions, also don't want it to be going at all after completing it.
 I need to look into the React dev stuff, I remember there was a way to persist state across all levels without using something like a localStorage check, but I'm blanking on how to do it.
 I think its a sign of incompetence to rely on localStorage to do everything for me lol.

  ~~ Pretty much decided that I'm gonna use localStorage for managing user activity, but it's rather insecure now.
 Since I can, and already am, passing the tokens down to with requests, I should have the verification procedure run throught those